 I wrote this article back in July 2017 honestly mentioning how blogging helped me travel around the world — while doing a fair comparison between how much I invested in starting a travel blog and running it so far with how much it helped in return (in terms of money I made so far and the number of free tours I scored and to where all).
-Moving ahead, and one year later, as I write this update (in November 2018) I’ve gained much more out of blogging than what is mentioned here in the article.
-So I am currently working on an updated version of it to give you a better idea on how blogging has helped me travel to over 20 countries until now while spending almost nothing from my pocket, and astonishingly even making a bit of money in the process.
-I will provide the link of the updated article here as soon as it is completed.
+Moving ahead, and one year later, as I write this update (in December 2018) I’ve gained much more out of blogging than what is mentioned in the article here.
+I am currently working on that updated version to give you a better idea about how blogging has helped me travel to 20+ countries until now while spending almost nothing from my pocket, and astonishingly even making a bit of money in the process.
+I will provide the link of the updated article here as soon as I write it.

-During all this time of full-time traveling and blogging, I’ve personally calculated the benefits almost every day, but it would be only unfair if I kept the secret to myself and not shared.
-Though of course, it’s practically impossible to go back in time and share every tiny detail but I’ll give you a fair idea.
+During all this time of full-time traveling and blogging, I’ve personally calculated the benefits almost every day, but it would be only unfair if I kept the secret to myself and not shared it with you.
+Though of course, it’s practically impossible to go back in time and share every tiny detail but I’ll still give you a fair idea.

 Different Ways I Make Money Right Now

-Sponsored Or (Free) Media Trips Because Of My Blog: There’s no denying the fact that if you’ve started travel blogging, no matter how good or bad you write, you’re eventually going to get (free) sponsored trips.
-I get my first free blogging trip after 3 or 4 months of my blogging stint.
+Sponsored Or (Free) Media Trips Because Of My Blog: There’s no denying the fact that if you’ve started travel blogging, and you’re doing it seriously, you’re eventually going to get (free) sponsored trips.
+I got my first free blogging trip after 3 or 4 months of my blogging stint.
 And as my blog gained more popularity, and my social media followers increased, free trips only became bigger and more frequent.
 [Read: Getting Your First Few Sponsored Trips]

 For an instance, during my recent trip to Europe (in March), I only had to spend between 70 thousand Rupees, including flight costs (READ HOW) because everything else was sponsored.
 I had free dinner coupons at many places, free public transport, prepaid hotels at most of the places — all because I was on media trips in 6 different countries.
 Tourism boards in Germany, Switzerland, Austria, Slovakia, and Hungary were supporting my travel.

-If I had paid money for each and every activity I tried in Europe, whether it was a 3-hour 150 Euro (or INR 10,000) VIP tour to Vatican City or a 7-hour 200 Euro Segway Tour in Rome, I would have bled at least 10 lakh in Indian Rupees.
-But since my blog helped me gain free tours (in return of writing a blog on them and promoting them on my social media channels) I only paid 60 or 70 thousand Rupees.
+If I had paid money for each and every activity I tried in Europe, whether it was a 3-hour 150 Euro (or INR 10,000) VIP tour to Vatican City or a 7-hour 200 Euro Segway Tour in Rome, I would have ended up bleeding at least 10 lakh in Indian Rupees.
+But since my blog helped me score free tours (in return of writing a blog and promoting the companies on my social media channels) I only paid 60 or 70 thousand Rupees.
 Now tell me if you won’t count that as an income?

-Then, later in June, I’d an all-paid-for (even flights from Delhi and visas) media trips to Malaysia and Germany respectively.
+Then, later in June, I gained an all-paid-for (even flights from Delhi and visas) media trips to Malaysia and Germany.